-Share-based compensation was \$5,476,731 in the nine months ended September 30, 2022, compared to \$1,348,814 in the nine months ended September 30, 2021.
-The charge to earnings was higher in the nine months ended September 30, 2022 due to a higher market price of the Company's common shares in late 2021 and to date in 2022 and a higher number of options issued during and leading up to the current period.
+Share-based compensation was \$7,575,501 in the year ended December 31, 2022, compared to \$3,739,554 in the year ended December 31, 2021.
+The charge to earnings was higher in the year ended December 31, 2022 due to a greater number of options with higher fair values issued in 2021 and 2022, compared to previous years.

-Administrative salaries, contracts and directors' fees at \$1,025,536 for the nine months ended September 30, 2022, were lower than the nine months ended September 30, 2021 which were \$1,755,938.
+Administrative salaries, contracts and directors' fees at \$1,412,472 for the year ended December 31, 2022, were lower than the year ended December 31, 2021 which were \$2,137,082.
 On February 28, 2022, the former Chief Financial Officer of the Company resigned and was paid \$175,997 and on February 15, 2021, the former Chief Executive Officer resigned and was paid \$897,254, in accordance with the terms of their respective employment contracts.
-These severance payments accounted for the majority of the difference between the two periods, with the residual amounts being \$849,539 for the nine months ended September 30, 2022 and \$858,684 for the nine months ended September 30, 2021.
+These severance payments accounted for the majority of the difference between the two periods, with the residual amounts being \$1,236,475 for the year ended December 31, 2022 and \$1,239,828 for the year ended December 31, 2021.

-Investor relations expenses were \$383,125 for the nine months ended September 30, 2022, compared to \$210,988 in the nine months ended September 30, 2021 and related primarily to costs incurred in communicating with existing and potential shareholders, conferences and marketing.
-The costs were higher in the nine months ended September 30, 2022 due to the resumption of in-person industry conferences as COVID-19 restrictions were relaxed, increased participation in uranium industry organizations, subscription to uranium market publications and data services, as well as a site tour hosted in September 2022.
+Investor relations expenses were \$471,317 for the year ended December 31, 2022, compared to \$281,701 in the year ended December 31, 2021 and related primarily to costs incurred in communicating with existing and potential shareholders, conferences and marketing.
+The costs were higher in the year ended December 31, 2022 due to the resumption of in-person industry conferences as COVID-19 restrictions were relaxed, increased participation in uranium industry organizations, subscription to uranium market publications and data services, as well as a site tour hosted in September 2022.

-Office and administrative expenses were \$184,422 for the nine months ended September 30, 2022 compared to \$101,027 in the nine months ended September 30, 2021, and normally consist of office operating costs and other general administrative costs.
-The increase in the nine months ended September 30, 2022 is mainly as a result of relocation expenses for the new Chief Financial Officer and increased rent expenses.
+Office and administrative expenses were \$215,766 for the year ended December 31, 2022 compared to \$148,240 in the year ended December 31, 2021, and normally consist of office operating costs and other general administrative costs.
+The increase in the year ended December 31, 2022 is mainly as a result of relocation expenses for the new Chief Financial Officer.

-Professional fees were \$499,112 for the nine months ended September 30, 2022, compared to \$159,619 for the nine months ended September 30, 2021.
+Professional fees were \$697,236 for the year ended December 31, 2022, compared to \$264,161 for the year ended December 31, 2021.
 Professional fees normally consist of legal fees related to the Company's business activities, as well as accounting and tax fees related to regulatory filings.
-Professional fees were higher in the nine months ended September 30, 2022 mainly due increased business development activities.
+Professional fees were higher in the year ended December 31, 2022 mainly due increased business development activities and legal and valuation fees associated wit the issuance of the 2022 Debentures on December 6, 2022.

-Travel expenses were \$92,305 for the nine months ended September 30, 2022, compared to \$nil in the nine months ended September 30, 2021.
+Travel expenses were \$111,853 for the year ended December 31, 2022, compared to \$8,433 in the year ended December 31, 2021.
 Travel expenses relate to business development and general corporate activities and amounts vary depending on projects and activities being undertaken.
-Travel has recently resumed after a period of subdued activity due to the COVID-19 pandemic.
+Travel has resumed in 2022 after a period of subdued activity due to the COVID-19 pandemic.

-Public company costs were \$169,203 for the nine months ended September 30, 2022, compared to \$105,077 in the nine months ended September 30, 2021, and consisted primarily of costs associated with the Company's continuous disclosure obligations, listing fees, transfer agent costs, press releases and other shareholder communications.
-Costs were higher in the nine months ended September 30, 2022 as a result of increased listing fees due to the Company's higher market capitalization compared to the previous period and higher insurance premiums on directors and officers insurance.
+Public company costs were \$230,640 for the year ended December 31, 2022, compared to \$119,232 in the year ended December 31, 2021, and consisted primarily of costs associated with the Company's continuous disclosure obligations, listing fees, directors and officers insurance, transfer agent costs, press releases and other shareholder communications.
+Costs were higher in the year ended December 31, 2022 as a result of increased listing fees due to the Company's higher market capitalization compared to the previous period and higher insurance premiums on directors and officers insurance.